ArturHrabar123/Portfolio/README.md

 Source: San Diego Police Department Open Data

-Cleaned and filtered to a single year for accurate rates
+Cleaned and filtered to last 5 years for accurate rates

-Built a crime rate per 100,000 residents measure in DAX

 Used as the safety component of the model